 Evaluations in two states, Maryland and California, indicate low rates of recidivism and homelessness among former prisoners and inmates who received housing assistance, case management, and supportive services through state-sponsored programs upon reentry.
 However, further research is needed to better understand services needs and the effectiveness of interventions among ex-offenders.

-Dana Hunt, an expert who has spent many years studying the criminal justice system, illegal drug use, and drug treatment programs, is working on an up-to-date synthesis of the evidence on criminal justice reentry and homelessness that will be available on this website soon.
+Dana Hunt, an expert who has spent many years studying the criminal justice system, illegal drug use, and drug treatment programs, has co-authored the synthesis of literature on the intersection of homelessness and the criminal justice system.

 Metraux, Stephen and Dennis Culhane.
 Homeless shelter use and reincarceration following prison release.
 Criminology and Public Policy; 2004: 3(2), 139-160; Metraux, Stephen.
 Assessing the impact of the Gaudenzia FIR-St. Residential Treatment Program in the context of prison release and community outcomes for released state prisoners with mental illness in Philadelphia: A report to the Pennsylvania Department of Corrections.
 2007.
 University of the Sciences in Philadelphia.